Ultimate Columbus Real Estate Investing Guide for 2026

 Mortgage Note Investing

-Mortgage note investing means obtaining debt (mortgage note) from a lender for less than the balance owed.
-This way, the investor becomes the mortgage lender to the first lender’s client.
+Note investing means purchasing a loan (mortgage note) from a mortgage holder for less than the balance owed.
+This way, the purchaser becomes the lender to the first lender's borrower.

-Eventually, you could grow a number of mortgage note investments and be unable to manage the portfolio by yourself.
-At that point, you may want to employ our catalogue of Columbus top third party loan servicing companies and redesignate your notes as passive investments.
+Eventually, you might grow a selection of mortgage note investments and be unable to oversee the portfolio alone.
+At that time, you might need to utilize our list of top third party mortgage servicers and redesignate your notes as passive investments.

 Foreclosure Rates